raducoravu/raducoravu/books.md

 1. **Bhagavad Gita** by Vyasa
    - A 700-verse Hindu scripture that is part of the Indian epic Mahabharata, consisting of a conversation between Prince Arjuna and the god Krishna.

----

-### **Self-Help**

-1. **The Art of Public Speaking** by Dale Carnegie and J. Berg Esenwein
-   - A guide to improving public speaking skills, offering practical advice and techniques.

-2. **How to Win Friends and Influence People** by Dale Carnegie
-   - A self-help book offering practical advice on how to improve social skills and influence others.

-3. **Arrest-Proof Yourself** by Dale C. Carson
-   - A guide offering practical advice on how to avoid arrest and navigate encounters with law enforcement.